crownlessking/json-editor/README.md

 ```

 Whenever you need to using it.
 The terminal will indicate which URL address to use to access the app.

+## Editing a JSON file

+The file will **not** be editable if you do not specify the path to the parent folder in the text field.

+To open a JSON file for editing, you **must** specify the path of the folder where the file is located before choosing to open it using the button.
+Alternatively, you can enter the full path of the file and it will be opened for editing immediately.

 ## WARNING!